Skip to main content

 variables:

-description: A variable setting a string pref.
+description: A variable setting a string pref to determine some name.

 type: string